ShuhaoZhangTony/ShuhaoZhangTony.github.io/_pages/Home.md

     <img src="{{ site.baseurl }}/assets/img/me3.jpg" alt="Photo of me" class="img-responsive">
   </div>
   <div class="col-xs-8 jumbotron">
-    <h3>I am an Assistant Professor at <a href="https://istd.sutd.edu.sg/people/faculty/shuhao-zhang">Singapore University of Technology and Design (SUTD)</a>.
+    <h3>I'm a **Computer System** Researcher aiming at solid system research</a>.
     </h3>
   </div>

-I'm a **Computer System** Researcher aiming at solid system research.
 My current research interest include big data stream processing system on emerging hardware, and system for emerging ML/AI applications (e.g., data stream mining, continuous AI, and federated learning).
 See <a href="/Projects/"><em>Projects</em></a> for detailed descriptions.
 <!-- He had served as a PC member in a list of <a href="Service/">academic conferences</a>. -->

-Prior to joining SUTD, I was a Postdoc Researcher at <a href="https://www.dima.tu-berlin.de/menue/staff/">DIMA Technische Universität Berlin</a> working with <a href="https://www.dima.tu-berlin.de/menue/staff/volker_markl/">Prof.Volker Markl</a> (ACM Fellow, *father* of Apache Flink).
+I was a Postdoc Researcher at <a href="https://www.dima.tu-berlin.de/menue/staff/">DIMA Technische Universität Berlin</a> working with <a href="https://www.dima.tu-berlin.de/menue/staff/volker_markl/">Prof.Volker Markl</a> (ACM Fellow, *father* of Apache Flink).
 I obtained the Ph.D. degree from the school of computing at <a href="https://www.nus.edu.sg/">National University of Singapore</a> in 2019 (supervised by <a href="https://www.comp.nus.edu.sg/~hebs/">Prof.Bingsheng He</a>) and the Bachelor degree with first-class honours from the school of computer engineering at <a href="https://www.ntu.edu.sg/">Nanyang Technological University, Singapore</a> (SM3 Scholars) in 2014.

 I grew up in Sichuan and Tianjin, China, had spent the last 10 years in Singapore.